 You need to have a prescription

-Just because you take medication doesn’t mean you have a refill that can be easily transferred.
+Just because you take medication doesn’t mean you have a refill that the pharmacy can easily transfer.
 While everything is easier if you have a refill for your blood pressure medication at your home pharmacy and it’s a weekday during business hours, you’ll have a more difficult time getting medication if you usually deal with a mail-order pharmacy, have no refills available and/or it’s a weekend, holiday or after business hours.
 A pharmacy needs to have a current order from a doctor, nurse or other authorized prescriber on file to give you medication.
-Don’t expect to walk into a pharmacy and say you need medication and have the pharmacist hand you some tablets.
+Don’t expect to walk into a pharmacy, say you need medication and have the pharmacist hand you some tablets.

-If you forget medications at home, I suggest calling your home pharmacy FIRST and see if you have a refill that can be transferred.
+If you forget medications at home, I suggest calling your home pharmacy FIRST and see if you have a refill that they can transfer.
 It’s a straightforward process to have the pharmacy where you are to call your pharmacy at home if you have a refill available.
-If your hometown pharmacy tells you that you have no refills, once you find a pharmacy using the steps below, you should then call your doctor and describe your situation.
+If your hometown pharmacy tells you that you have no refills, you should then call your doctor and describe your situation once you find a pharmacy using the steps below.
 They’ll need to send a prescription to the pharmacy for you.
-Most offices are understanding in situations like these (after all, everyone knows how stressful it is to travel, so they usually go out of their way to help you) and will send a prescription to a pharmacy near to where you are.
+Most offices understand situations like these (after all, everyone knows how stressful it is to travel, so they usually go out of their way to help you) and send a prescription to a pharmacy near to where you are.
 Once you’ve decided on which pharmacy you’re using, you can provide that information to the doctor’s office.

 Will your insurance pay for the medication, and where can you go?

-Just because you have insurance for your prescriptions doesn’t mean your insurance company will automatically approve payment for a refill because you left it on the dining room table.
+Just because you have insurance for your prescriptions doesn’t mean your insurance company will automatically approve payment for a refill just because you left your meds on the dining room table.
 The insurance computer systems are designed to reject claims for refills that are requested too soon.
-This isn’t a problem if you were almost out of medication, but if you just picked it up a week ago from your home pharmacy, you’re likely to run into a problem at the pharmacy near where you are.
+This isn’t a problem if you were almost out of medication, but if you just picked it up a week ago, you’re likely to run into a problem at the pharmacy near where you are.

 Contact the Pharmacy

 There are a bunch of things to take into consideration.
 How far is the pharmacy from where you are?
 Do they have your medication in stock?
-For common meds, this isn’t a problem but if you’re taking a less-used medication or strength, the pharmacy may have to special order it, or you might need to pick a different location.
+This isn’t a problem for common meds, but if you’re taking a less-used medication or strength, the pharmacy may have to special order it, or you might need to pick a different location.
 Do you have transportation?
-If you’re staying in a resort, this can be an issue.
+If you’re in the middle of a road trip, this isn’t a problem but if you’re staying at an isolated resort, this can be an issue.
 You might have to take a taxi or Uber/Lyft to get to the pharmacy.

-You can always ask the front desk of the hotel if they have a pharmacy that they deal with.
+You can always ask the hotel’s front desk if they have a pharmacy that they deal with.
 There might even a place with a delivery service to the hotel.
 Hopefully, it’s a place on the list of pharmacies you just researched.

 It’s best to get everything taken care of before you even go to the pharmacy.
 The ideal situation is that all you need to do is show up and pick up your medication.